-Water body Abstraction parameters Koputaroa Stream When flow measured at the Project's hydrometric site at Tavistock Road exceeds the median (0.15m3/s), up to 410% of the preceding 3-hourly average flow can be abstracted for the next 3-hours, once adjusted for time between the flow recorder and the point of abstraction.
-Ohau River When flow measured at Horizons' hydrometric site Ohau at Rongomatane exceeds the median (4.207m3/s), up to 10% of the preceding 3-hourly average flow can be abstracted for the next 3-hours, once adjusted for travel time between the flow recorder and the point of abstraction.
-Waikawa Stream When flow measured at Horizons' hydrometric site Waikawa at North Manakau Road exceeds the median (0.874m3/s), up to 10% of the preceding 3-hourly average flow can be abstracted as a supplementary allocation for the next 3-hours, once adjusted for travel time between the flow recorder and the point of abstraction.
-Manakau and Waiauti Stream When flow measured at Horizons' hydrometric site Manakau at State Highway 1 bridge exceeds the median (0.180m3/s): , up to 10% of the preceding 3 hourly average flow can be abstracted as a supplementary allocation for the next 3 hours, once adjusted for travel time between the flow recorder and the point of abstraction: a) the combined maximum rate of abstraction from the Manakau and Waiauti Streams must not exceed 10% of the preceding three (3) hourly average flow measured at Horizon's hydrometric site Manakau at State Highway 1 bridge for the following three (3) hours; and b) the maximum rate of take from either the Manakau or Waiauti Streams must not exceed 5% of the preceding three (3) hourly average flow measured at Horizon's hydrometric site Manakau at State Highway 1 bridge for the following three (3) hours.
+Water body Abstraction parameters Koputaroa Stream When flow measured at the Project's hydrometric site at Tavistock Road exceeds the median, up to 10% of the preceding 3-hourly average flow can be abstracted for the next 3-hours, once adjusted for travel time between the flow recorder and the point of abstraction.
+Ohau River When flow measured at Horizons' hydrometric site at Rongomatane exceeds the median, up to 10% of the preceding 3-hourly average flow can be abstracted for the next 3-hours, once adjusted for travel time between the flow recorder and the point of abstraction.
+Waikawa Stream When flow measured at Horizons' hydrometric site exceeds the median, up to 10% of the preceding 3-hourly average flow can be abstracted as a supplementary allocation for the next 3-hours, once adjusted for travel time between the flow recorder and the point of abstraction.
+Manakau and Waiauti Stream When flow measured at Horizons' hydrometric site exceeds the median, up to 10% of the preceding 3-hourly average flow can be abstracted as a supplementary allocation for the next 3-hours, once adjusted for travel time between the flow recorder and the point of abstraction.
+Waitohu When flow measured at GWRC's hydrometric site exceeds the median, up to 10% of the 3-hourly average flow can be abstracted as a supplementary allocation for the next 3-hours, once adjusted for travel time between the flow recorder and the point of abstraction.

-Condition Number Condition Waitohu When flow measured at GWRC's hydrometric site Waitohu Stream WSI exceeds the supplementary allocation trigger value (0.510m3/s)-median, up to 10% of the 3-hourly average flow can be abstracted as a supplementary allocation for the next 3-hours, once adjusted for travel time between the flow recorder and the point of abstraction. d) The abstraction of surface water under the supplementary allocation in Table RWT-1.4 must not reduce the residual flow below the median. ed) The abstraction of surface water set out in clauses (ba) and (c) must occur at the locations shown on the Accommodation Works Plans listed in Schedule 1 included in the Application. f e) The abstraction of sur face water must cease in the circumstances in Table RWT-1.5.
-Table RWT-1.5 Circumstances when Abstraction of Surface Water Must Cease Water body Circumstances Koputaroa Stream The flow measured at Horizon's' hydrometric site on the Manawatū River at Teachers' College reaches the One Plan minimum flow; or the flow measured at the Project's hydrometric site on Koputaroa Stream at Tavistock Road reaches 50L/s the minimum flow defined as 95% of the 1 day MALF, calculated in manner consistent with that adopted in the One Plan.
-Waikawa Stream The flow measured at Horizon 's' hydrometric site Waikawa at North Manakau Road reaches the One Plan minimum flow.
-Manakau and Waiauti Stream The flow measured at Horizon's hydrometric site at Manakau at State Highway 1 bridge Gleeson's Road reaches the One Plan minimum flow.
-Waitohu The flow measured at Greater Wellington Regional Council's hydrometric site Waitohu Stream at WSI reaches the Natural Resources Plan minimum flow.
+- d) The abstraction of surface water set out in clause (a) must occur at the locations shown on the Accommodation Works Plans included in the Application. - e) The abstraction of surface water must cease in the circumstances in Table RWT-1.5.

-Condition C Number
+Table RWT-1.5 Circumstances when Abstraction of Surface Water Must Cease

-gf) For each water take, a flow meter must be installed and maintained, and the provision for the transfer of data being by telemetry in real time.
+Water body Circumstances Koputaroa Stream The flow measured at Horizon's hydrometric site on the Manawatū River at Teachers' College reaches the minimum flow; or the flow measured at the Project's hydrometric site on Koputaroa Stream at Tavistock Road reaches the minimum flow, calculated in manner consistent with that adopted in the One Plan.

-and must
+Condition Number Condition Waikawa Stream The flow measured at Horizon's hydrometric site at North Manakau Road reaches the minimum flow.
+Manakau and Waiauti Stream The flow measured at Horizon's hydrometric site at Gleeson's Road reaches the minimum flow.
+Waitohu The flow measured at Greater Wellingon Regional Council's hydrometric site reaches the minimum flow

-- i. be located on the abstraction line; - ii. have a pulse counter output traceably calibrated to plus or minus (+/-) five (5) percent or better; and - iii. be capable of providing daily water use as well as pulse counter data. - h) A record of the daily water volumes abstracted and rates of water abstracted must be maintained and provided to the Regional Council and Project lwi Partners on request. - g) Prior to the taking of water authorised by these resource consents, for each water take: - i. a flow meter must be installed to measure and report water takes in real time; - ii. an automatic backflow prevention device must be installed within the pump outlet plumbing or within the mainline; - iii. an intake screen must be installed with a mesh size not exceeding three (3) millimetres in diameter. - h) For each water take, the intake velocity through the intake screen required by clause (g)(iii) must not not exceed 0.3m/s. - i) Flow data from the Project hydrometric site Koputaroa at Tavistock must be telemetered to the Regional Council in real time.
+- f) For each water take, a flow meter must be installed and maintained and must: - i. be located on the abstraction line: - ii. have a pulse counter output traceably calibrated to plus or minus (+/-) five (5) percent or better; and - iii. be capable of providing daily water use as well as pulse counter data. - h) A record of the daily water volumes abstracted and rates of water abstracted must be maintained and provided to the Regional Council and Project Iwi Partners on request.